muditsengar/agent-collaboration-flow/README.md

 ### Is this magic?

 It's not magic - it's advanced artificial intelligence!
-Unlike simulated responses, real AI frameworks:

 1. Use large language models (like GPT-4) to power each agent
 2. Have sophisticated ways to structure agent conversations